Deploy and manage Luna Streaming Pulsar functions

 --namespace default \

-Trigger with CLI
+Trigger functions with the Pulsar CLI

 Triggering a function is a convenient way to test that the function is working.
 When you trigger a function, you are publishing a message on the function’s input topic, which triggers the function to run.